shoelace-style/shoelace/docs/getting-started/installation.md

 Shoelace is distributed as a collection of standard ES modules that [all modern browsers can understand](https://caniuse.com/es6-module).
 However, importing a lot of modules can result in a lot of HTTP requests and potentially longer load times.
 Using a CDN can alleviate this, but some users may wish to further optimize their imports with a bundler.

-To use Shoelace with a bundler, first install Shoelace as well as your bundler of choice.
+To use Shoelace with a bundler, first install Shoelace along with your bundler of choice.

 ```bash
 npm install @shoelace-style/shoelace